sibblu/llm-agent-based-social-simulation-framework/readme.md

 - **Evaluation Metrics**: Calculate and evaluate opinion dynamics metrics such as bias and diversity.
 - **Data Storage**: Efficiently store interaction transcripts, evaluation results, and logs for further analysis.

+## Architecture, Data-Flow and Sequence Diagrams
+Check out the detailed architecture, data-flow, and sequence diagrams in the respective markdown files for a comprehensive understanding of the framework's design and functionality.
+- **[Architecture Diagram](architecture.md)**: Overview of the system architecture and components using C4 model.
+- **[Data Flow Diagram](data_flow_diagram.md)**: Visualization of data flow and dependencies between system components.
+- **[Sequence Diagram](sequence_diagram.md)**: Sequence of interactions between system components during a simulation run.

 ## Installation
 1. Clone the repository: